 Papaya contains a chemical called papain, which breaks down carbohydrates, proteins, and fats.
 Papaya also has a compound called carpain, which seems to have the ability to kill specific parasites, and it may affect the central nervous system.
-That may lend papaya to have antibacterial, antifungal, anti inflammatory, antioxidant, and immune-stimulating consequences.
-The fruit is also rich in Vitamin C that has also benefits many health conditions.
+That may lend papaya to have antibacterial, antifungal, anti-inflammatory, antioxidant, and immune-stimulating consequences.
+The fruit is also rich in Vitamin C that has also benefited many health conditions.

-Papaya brings many health benefits including the following:
+Papaya brings several benefits for your health including the following:

 1. Lowers cholesterol

 Papaya is rich in fiber, Vitamin C and antioxidants that prevent cholesterol build up in your arteries.
 Too much cholesterol build-up may result in many heart ailments including heart attack and hypertension.

 2. Improves heart health

 The fiber, potassium, and vitamin content in papaya helps to ward off heart disease.
 An increase in potassium intake together with a reduction in sodium intake is the most important dietary change that someone can make to reduce their risk of cardiovascular disease.
 The high concentration of antioxidants like Vitamin A and C in papaya prevents cholesterol oxidation.
 Oxidized cholesterol is able to stick to the blood vessels and form plaques.
 Papaya is also rich in dietary fiber, which has a lot of benefits such as help lower cholesterol levels.
 In addition, Folate present in Papaya, converts homocysteine, a compound to amino acids like methionine and cysteine.
 If homocysteine is not converted to its harmless products, it can cause significant damage to the blood vessels in the heart, leading to stroke.